 What if there is a disagreement over contact arrangements after a guardianship order has been made?

 If there is an ongoing disagreement about contact arrangements, Legal Aid NSW may be able to provide help through a mediation process.

 Sometimes the practical part of contact can be difficult to negotiate and Legal Aid can help people talk about issues and try to find solutions.

 DCJ or the agency previously responsible for case management for the child or young person will not be involved in the discussions.

 Free advice and assistance about this process is available by contacting Legal Aid on 1800 551 589.

 Can the guardianship order be changed?

-If the guardian, parents or FACS would like any part of the guardianship order to be changed, they have the right to make an application to the Children’s Court.
+If the guardian, parents or DCJ would like any part of the guardianship order to be changed, they have the right to make an application to the Children’s Court.